-This coronavirus shutdown has got most folks staying close to home.
-As such, the outdoor photographer is somewhat limited in terms of his or her options.
-As an increasing number of photographers are surely discovering, one way to find a whole new world to photograph is to strap on a macro lens and explore the galaxy of close-up nature photography, all without leaving your own backyard.
+As an increasing number of photographers have surely discovered over the past year, one way to find a whole new world to photograph is to strap on a macro lens and explore the galaxy of close-up nature photography, all without leaving your own backyard.
 Here are four tips for finding effective macro photography adventures close to home.

 The Right Gear

 It starts with an ideal camera and a macro lens to match.
 If you want to photograph flowers and insects and all sorts of things in the outdoors, you’ll quickly find yourself on all fours or, even worse, laid out flat on the ground.
 One way to make this process a bit easier is to choose a camera with an articulating LCD screen so you can take advantage of live view for composition and focusing from a comfortable position.
 The Nikon D780, pictured here, is an ideal example.
 Pair that camera with a macro lens capable of full 1:1 life-size reproduction in the 60mm to 100mm focal range and there’s not much that will escape your capability to shoot extreme close-ups.
 The Canon 100mm f/2.8 Macro was used to photograph the flower and leaf images seen above and below.

 If you want sharp pictures of tiny objects, you’re going to have to work extra hard at it.
 Tiny hand movements translate into huge moves across the sensor, so stabilizing the camera with a tripod is the ideal place to start.
 Tripods limit positioning and composition options, however, so for ground-level subjects, consider something more flexible, such as a Joby GorillaPod or a sandbag that can be easily positioned to create a firm foundation for the camera.
 If you’re at all relying on handholding, you’ll most definitely want to invest in a lens with effective image stabilization capability.